 - It’s a relatively simple and straightforward process.

-- Receive money from most countries around the world.
+- You can receive money from most countries around the world.

-Depending on the country you’re receiving money from, the currency exchange provider the sender is using, and the currency that you’re exchanging from, funds will normally be deposited into your bank account within two working days.
+Depending on these factors, funds will normally be deposited into your bank account within two to five working days.

-- Receiving money into a Westpac account — $12.
+- Receiving money into a Westpac account costs $12.

-- Receiving money into an account at another local bank in Australian dollars — $24.
+- If you're receiving money into an account at another local bank in Australian dollars the costs is $24.

-- Receiving money into an account at another local bank in foreign currency — $50.
+- Receiving money into an account at another local bank in foreign currency the cost is $50.

-- Receiving money by bank cheque or cash — $22.
+- Receiving money by bank cheque or cash the costs is $22.

-- Having a foreign currency account — $5 a month.
+- Having a foreign currency account with Westpac costs $5 a month to maintain.

 - Details of all Westpac fees are available here.